-If so, keep the food simple and use convenient canned and frozen foods, and packaged foods like noodles, pasta and rice to supplement fresh products and produce healthy fitness foods - fast.
+If so, keep the food simple and use convenient canned and frozen foods and packaged foods like noodles, pasta and rice to supplement fresh products to produce healthy fitness foods, fast.

-Thinking ahead and having foods preprepared will ease the pressure and help the family achieve a great performance all round.
+Thinking ahead and having foods pre-prepared will ease the pressure and help the family achieve a great performance all round.
 This is the time for carbohydrates, some protein foods and plenty of nourishing drinks.
-(Remind children that these are the same foods their netball heroes eat the night before important performances.)
+(Remind the children that these are the same foods the sports stars they admire eat the night before a big game.)

-You'll find many family favourites are ideal, including some of the recipes from the cookbook Fast Food for Active Families.
-If you don't have this cookbook you can download a copy from the Sports Dietitians Australia (SDA) website www.sportsdietitians.com.
+You'll find many family favourites are ideal including some of the recipes from the cookbook Fast Food for Active Families.
+If you don't have this cookbook you can call 1800 033 872 during office hours to obtain a copy.

-FAMILY MAIN MEAL IDEAS

-Logan's Lasagne Rich with beef, pork or chicken, canned crushed tomatoes and soup, frozen spinach, and cottage and mozzarella cheese Performance Pasta Your favourite pasta shape with bacon, vegetables and cheese Mexi Balls Beef, rice and seasoning from the cupboard turned into yummy meatballs Sweet Lamb Curry Luscious lamb and vegetables in a rich but mild curry sauce Mince in Minutes Tacos Use our quick mince recipes to turn into tasty tacos Hunger Buster Burgers Juicy quick steaks plus the favourite combo of beetroot, pineapple and cheese, plus salad in a roll Winter Casserole A classic but quick rich beef casserole enlivened with bacon, tomatoes and mushrooms, which makes use of some handy cans Chicken Wraps A quick tortilla filled with roast chicken, canned beans, fresh salad and light sour cream or packaged tzatziki Tuna Temptations Your favourite pasta shape plus handy cans of tomato, tomato sauce and tuna Hearty Minestrone A meal in a bowl rich with vegetables, beans and rice Pinwheels Savoury spiral buns filled with tasty mince, herbs and cheese Pizza Power Cleverly uses a prepared base topped with roast chicken, ham, pineapple and cheese Spinach, Feta and Corn Pie A delicious 'loaf' to serve with salsa or your choice of sauce Pineapple Chicken Stirfry Cubed lamb or beef with pineapple, apple and favourite vegetables in a spicy but sweet sauce

-Desserts and 'extras' Drinks Apple Crunch Tropical Rice Pudding Apple and Raspberry Muffins Aussie Peach Dream Fruit Salad Anzac Slice Pancakes or waffles Pumpkin Damper Creamed rice with canned fruit Canned fruit with custard, yoghurt or ice cream Fresh rolls, a salad or a fruit platter Speedy Shake Fruit Spider Peach and Mango Smoothie Milk drinks Fruit juices
+Recipes included from our cookbook are listed below in italics.

+Healthy Family Fast Food

+Family main meal ideas

+Logan's Lasagne - rich with beef, pork or chicken, tomatoes, frozen spinach & cheese

+Performance Pasta - your favourite pasta shape with bacon, vegetables and cheese

+Mexi Balls - beef, rice and tasty seasoning turned into yummy meatballs

+Sweet Lamb Curry - luscious lamb and vegetables in a rich but mild curry sauce

+Mince in Minutes Tacos - use our quick mince recipe to turn into tasty tacos

+Hunger Buster Burgers - juicy quick steaks with beetroot, pineapple and cheese in a roll

+Winter Casserole - a classic but quick rich beef casserole with bacon, tomatoes and mushrooms

+Chicken Wraps - tortillas filled with roast chicken, canned beans, salad and light sour cream

+Hearty Minestrone - a meal in a bowl rich with vegetables, beans and rice

+Pinwheels - savoury spiral buns filled with tasty mince, herbs and cheese

+Pizza Power - uses a prepared base topped with roast chicken, ham, pineapple and cheese

+Spinach, Feta and Corn Pie - a delicious 'loaf' to serve with salsa or your choice of sauce

+Pineapple Chicken Stirfry - chicken with fruit and vegetables in a spicy but sweet sauce

+Desserts and 'extras'

+Apple crunch

+Tropical Rice Pudding

+Aussie Peach Dream

+Fruit Salad Anzac Slice

+Pancakes or waffles

+Creamed rice with canned fruit

+Canned fruit with custard or ice cream

+Fresh rolls, a salad or a fruit platter